 Pennsylvania Certificate of Organization Approval Time

-After filing your Pennsylvania LLC online, the state will approve it in 7-10 business days.
+After filing your Pennsylvania LLC online, the state will approve it in 5-6 weeks.

 After your LLC is approved, you will get the following documents via email: